 Noncoding RNAs and chromatin – partners in epigenetic regulation

-A model about how long and small noncoding RNAs mediate epigenetic inheritance of chromatin states was proposed in the fission yeast.
-It posits that noncoding RNAs, tethered to chromatin, provide a platform for the assembly of RNA-processing and chromatin-modifying proteins, leading to transcriptional regulation of the neighboring genes.
+One of the first models for how long and small noncoding RNAs regulate chromatin states was proposed in the fission yeast.
+It posits that noncoding RNAs, tethered to chromatin, provide a platform for the assembly of RNA-processing and chromatin-modifying proteins (Motamedi et al 2004), leading to transcriptional regulation of the underlying genes.
 In addition to acting as platforms, RNA molecules also can function as trans-acting factors, targeting chromatin regulatory proteins to specific chromosomal regions.
-These principles now have emerged as a conserved mechanism by which noncoding RNAs partake in epigenetic inheritance of chromatin states and regulate gene expression globally.
-Recent work in cancer has revealed that regulation of epigenetic states by noncoding RNAs is intimately associated with all stages of oncogenesis.
-Thus uncovering the molecular details of this mechanism are likely to lead to development of new targets for cancer treatment.
+These principles now have emerged as conserved mechanisms by which noncoding RNAs partake in chromatin regulation in eukaryotes including in humans.